How to Plan and Execute a Startup Launch

 Bonus: Create a “Behind the Launch” blog post or Medium article.
 Share your journey, why you built the product, and how people can support.
 Authenticity builds trust and connection.

-Step 6: Launch Day Execution Plan
+Launch Day Execution Plan

 Your job on launch day is to show up, engage, and make it easy for others to support you.